XNA considering deannexation from Highfill

 The city also has over $7 million in bond debt that has to be paid off in part each year.
 That’s over $700,000 more that the city has to pay each year.

-However, for XNA, the deannexation could mean big things for its future.
-The public affairs manager, Alex English, said keeping that large sum of revenue in house could allow them to start up significant projects that will improve the airport.
+However, the deannexation could mean big things for XNA’s future.
+The public affairs manager, Alex English, said keeping that large sum of revenue in-house could allow them to start up significant projects that will improve the airport.

 “The initial intent when the authority was formed, was to be an unincorporated area in the county.
 So, it’s been a conversation we’ve had kind of on and off over the years,” said English.

 XNA wants to make sure the deannexation makes sense.
-This isn’t something that will be decided immediately.
+It isn’t something that will be decided immediately.

 “Our number one focus as the authority is, customer experience and making sure that the airport is looking out for passengers and benefitting the region as much as we can,” said English.